Agent007/coinalytics/README.md

 bash-3.2$ docker-compose up
 ```

-You may see errors and, thus, may need to try again a few times due to the nondeterministic nature of the startup order
+You may see errors and, thus, may need to try again a few times due to the non-deterministic nature of the startup
-of the individual containers...
+order of the individual containers (TODO Use ZooKeeper for coordination of container startup order, or wait for
+docker-compose to handle it)...